i-sergienko/i-sergienko.github.io/src/assets/posts/java-operator-tutorial.md

 To test a Kubernetes Controller, we will need to do the following:
 * Write integration tests that actually launch the app, instead of testing classes in isolation - we will use Spring Boot Test library to do that.
 * Launch an actual Kubernetes cluster to test our controller against - we will use [Kubernetes In Docker (kind)](https://kind.sigs.k8s.io/docs/user/quick-start/) to launch a temporary single-node Kubernetes cluster in a Docker container.
-That way we can avoid the lengthy setup of a proper cluster or launching it in the cloud, and can just run the cluster right inside the CI pipeline.
+That way we can avoid the lengthy setup of a proper cluster or launching it in the cloud, and can just run the cluster right inside our CI pipelines.
 * Run our integration tests on the same machine where we launched [kind](https://kind.sigs.k8s.io/docs/user/quick-start/).

 ---